eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 > The engine was changed mid-flight!
 September 15, 2022 — the day Ethereum switched to Proof-of-Stake.
 That new engine is the Consensus Layer, formerly known as Ethereum 2.0’s Beacon Chain.

 The Paris hard fork (The merge) in Ethereum was activated based on "terminal total difficulty" (TTD) instead of block height to avoid risks like malicious forks.
 This ensures the transition to Proof-of-Stake (PoS) occurs only when the cumulative difficulty reaches a critical threshold.
-The terminal block is the last Proof-of-Work (PoW) block where its total difficulty surpasses a predefined threshold, ensuring security.
+The terminal block is the last Proof-of-work (PoW) block where its total difficulty surpasses a predefined threshold, ensuring security.
 The total difficulty is calculated recursively, reflecting the computational effort in the blockchain.
 Please refer this for more details on the [transition criteria](https://hackmd.io/@kira50/rJ2y7jImR) and [Total Terminal Difficulty](https://bordel.wtf).

 This is relevant because testnets, devnets and any Ethereum network running the latest software needs to activate the Merge - not by block height but by Total Terminal Difficulty (TTD).